Image from Brundibar

 production designs by Maurice Sendak with Kris Stone

-music director Valerie Gebert
+music director and conductor Valerie Gebert

 directed by Tony Taccone

 Study Guide compiled by Dave Maier, Outreach Coordinator, and Jessica Modrall, Education Intern, additional material provided by Berkeley Reps literary department

 MAURICE SENDAK: BIOGRAPHY

 NO LIGHT WITHOUT THE DARK: THE INCOMPARABLE MIND OF MAURICE SENDAK